Created Aug. 30, 2015 updated Sep 2, 2015

 Maggie had been referred to a therapy group I was running for women with similar problems.
 During her second meeting she told us that her father had raped her twice, once when she was five years old and once when she was seven.
 She was convinced it had been her fault.
 She loved her daddy, she explained, and she must have been so seductive that he could not control himself.
 Listening to her I thought, "She might not blame her father, but she sure is blaming just about everybody else"—including her previous therapists for not helping her get better.
 Like many trauma survivors, she told one story with words and another in her actions, in which she kept replaying various aspects of her trauma.

 I kept this picture a little bigger than most on this site so you could clearly identify it.
-P A Levine was and is a Boston Mass USA doctor who has interacted, at the very least, with Van Der Kolk.
-In the near area also is MIT brain/AI wiz, Marvin Minski, who is also covered some in Van Der Kolk's book.
+P A Levine was a colleague in research with Dr. Van Der Kolk above.
+In the near area of Boston also is MIT brain/AI wiz, Marvin Minski, who is also covered some in Van Der Kolk's book.
 But enough on that and that I live just 2 hours from all this and had no idea till 2105.

 Levine's book is already amazing and I have barely started to read it at 48 pages.
 Levine is a lot like Dr. Janov, accept that I think Levine has surpassed Janov, quite possibly.
 But Janov was onto much of this much earlier in the 60s.
 But Levine taken another step.